Quant research without the guardrails.

 When you flip a tag dropdown after a run, the engine re-runs from scratch with a trading mask built from your pre-computed tag arrays.
 The single-position-at-a-time constraint, the SL/TP cascade, and the order-of-fills carry through the filter the same way they did on the original run.

 Tags are anything you compute.
 A regime label from a classifier, an order-flow dominance flag, a time-of-day bucket, the output of an external model.
-Compute them once during the strategy run; the engine keeps the arrays around.
-After the run, combine tags freely to ask which regime your strategy actually works in, without re-executing your strategy code.
+Combine them freely after the run to ask which regime your strategy actually works in, without re-executing your strategy code.

 # Flip a tag dropdown after the run, the engine re-runs with a